 Where does STK store the user config file?

-- On Windows : it is in %APPDATA%/supertuxkart (you can enter that in the Explorer and it will take you there) [valid for STK 0.6.2a and later]
+- On Windows: It is in %APPDATA%/supertuxkart (you can enter that in the Explorer and it will take you there) (valid for STK 0.6.2a and higher)

-You can also watch the Terminal or Command Prompt to see if there is a note on where the config files are stored.
+You can also watch the output in the terminal to see if there is a note on where the config files are stored or search for a file called "config.xml".

 Sound works, but it is constantly stuttering